edi-munoz/NEW-HIGH-SCORE-An-Excel-Analysis/README.md

 ---
 ### Act

 As far as additional data goes, I would like to scrape data on the genre of these video games to further explore how genres compare in meta score.
-The data from this insight made me reflect as to why Nintendo has more games in the top 10 than another other company; I wonder how fictious characters and stories can have such an impact on people, and then I think as to how art can be so powerful over the human mind.
+The data from this insight made me reflect as to why Nintendo has more games in the top 10 than another other company; it made me wonder how fictious characters and stories can have such an impact on people, and then I think as to how art can be so powerful over the human mind.